 Modern Rock/Alternative/Indie- In my teenage years I often listened to San Franciso's KITS Live 105 radio station, and they basically played what was called modern rock, although Live 105's playlists encompassed anything from new wave, industrial, goth, grunge, trip-hop, techno, progressive house, synth pop, to the more commercial alternative artists.
 Over the years the station settled into the commercial side of alternative, and I stopped listening completely, however, what they introduced to me in my teens opened doors for me to explore the more interesting artists and genres of music.
 And today, that continues in the form of indie bands and musical artists.
 Some of the artists and bands I really like are Frazier Chorus, Ivy, The Smiths/Morrissey, Jeff Buckley, John Mayer, Lisahall, New Order, Violent Femmes, Curve, Depeche Mode, Cocteau Twins, Cure, frente!, The Sundays, Camouflage, Oingo Boingo, Sixpence None the Richer, Primus, U2, Tears For Fears, Secession, Stone Roses, Pet Shop Boys, A Perfect Circle, Rialto, Roisin Murphy, Goldfrapp, Mindless Self Indugence, Cathy Davey, Marit Larsen, The Bird and the Bee, White Shoes & The Couplse Company, Passion Pit, Dirty Loops, etc (I didn't list the electronic, industria/goth, and trip-hop artists since I already mentioned them in previous sections).

-Japanese pop - I have a soft spot for 80's Japanese pop--I grew up on it, and being a fan of anime has pretty much sealed that fate.
-I think J-Pop took a turn for the worse in the early 90's with the flood of soulless Euro-dance wannabe club hits produced by Komuro Tetsuya--where sophisticated melody, arrangement, and poetic lyrics disappeared to make way for mindless trendy tunes with the sole purpose of making people dance.
+Japanese pop - I have a soft spot for 80's J-Pop because I grew up on it, and being a fan of anime in my youth pretty much sealed that fate.
+I think J-Pop took a turn for the worse in the early 90's with the flood of soulless Euro-dance wannabe club hits produced by Komuro Tetsuya, where sophisticated melody, arrangement, and poetic lyrics disappeared to make way for mindless trendy tunes with the sole purpose of making people dance.
 The J-Pop world never fully recovered from that.
 Some of the J-Pop I like from the 80's and 90's are: Morikawa Miho, Kawai Sonoko (only her more mature albums starting with Rouge et Bleu), Hirose Kohmi, Nakamori Akina, Onuki Taeko, Harada Tomoyo, Yagami Junko, and some I like are limited to specific songs only--for example: Oginome Yoko, Nakayama Miho, Hayami Yu, Matsuda Seiko, Iijima Mari, Wink, Karie Kahimi, Morning Musume, Goto Maki, etc.

 Japanese Animation Soundtracks - I grew up a fan of anime/manga, so it's no surprise some of my favorite music are from anime soundtracks.
 For me, since Japanese composers tend to favor blending different musical styles, my growing up with anime soundtracks was actually quite educational musically.
 I was more or less introduced to the major musical styles through various anime soundtracks.
 Some of my favorite anime soundtracks are Macross: Do You Remember Love?, Royal Space Force: Wings of Honneamise, Yotoden, Kujaku-Oh (1987 OAV), Bubble Gum Crisis series, Megazone 23 part 1 & 2, Cowboy Bebop, Jin Roh, Kimagure Orange Road, Black Magic M-66, Lupin III, etc.

-Chinese rock/pop - Generally speaking, I find the Chinese music scene quite unremarkable compared to Japan and Korea.
-What's more disappointing is that considering there are three distinct and separate Chinese speaking populations with their own unique cultures (Taiwan, Hong Kong, and China), and if you count Singapore and Malaysia, that's five--the range and quality of the music really should be much better.
-Thing have gotten better over the years, and instead of simply mimicking Japan, Korea, and the U.S., the Chinese music scene now have a small number of excellent musical artists.
+Chinese rock/pop - For many years the Chinese music scene was boring compared to Japan and Korea, due to the overwhelming emphasis on love ballads, and how few and far between the interesting stuff showed up.
+There was also the tendency to mimick Japan, Korea, and the U.S., without much originality.
+But things have gotten better and there are number of excellent musical artists.
 Among them, some of my favorites are (from Taiwan) Cheer Chen, Dou Dou, Kay Huang, F.I.R., David Huang, Mavis Fan, Sandee Chan, Peggie Hsu, (from Hong Kong) Ivana Wong, Beyond, (from China) Dou Wei, Faye Wong, Isabelle Huang.

 Musicians - As a multi-instrumentalist musician, I definitely have my heroes for each of the instruments I play.
 I admire them for different reasons--whether it's technical skill, expressiveness, stylistic choices, ingenuity, or the sense of joy they convey on their instruments.
 Among them are: